Documentation

 2. Principle of least privilege – Grant only the actions needed; avoid allow-all unless necessary.

-3. Prefer group_names over identity_emails – Groups are easier to maintain as team membership changes.
+3. Prefer group SRNs over individual identity SRNs – Groups are easier to maintain as team membership changes.

 4. Order matters for DENY – DENY always wins; place broad allow statements first, then targeted denies.